mackoj/SchemeGeneratorPlugin/README.md

 # SchemeGeneratorPlugin

-This plugin allow to generate schemes automatically.
+This SwiftPacakgePlugin generate schemes for the selected modules.
 This is very usefull when using TCA or any SPM based project.

 ## Usage

-Add to your dependencies `.package(url: "https://github.com/mackoj/SchemeGeneratorPlugin.git", from: "0.5.4"),`.
+Add to your dependencies `.package(url: "https://github.com/mackoj/SchemeGeneratorPlugin.git", from: "0.5.5"),`.

 To use it you have to set a configuration file at the root of your project named `schemeGenerator.json`.
 This file contain theses keys: